thh32/consort/README.md

 Consort can accept both single indexed and double indexed paired sequencing datasets.

 To run Consort you must enter the Consort directory and then edit the `Consort.sh` file with the following information;
-* Identify ifdataset is single or double indexed
+* Identify if dataset is single or double indexed
 * Index file/files
 * Sequence files (both R1 and R2)
 * Defined trimming length for forward and reverse reads
 * Number of mismatches to allow in the barcode
 * Prevalence and abundance cut-off for filtering (an RSV must have [abundance] reads assigned to it within [prevalence] percentage of the samples); the default is 30% prevalence with 1 read aligning within each positive sample
-* A reference file containing the 16s rRNA sequences for each member of your consortium must be provided in FASTA format within the `Reference_files/` folder.
-We provide reference files for both the OligoMM10 and OligoMM12 minimal consortiums (https://www.nature.com/articles/nmicrobiol2016215).
+* A reference file containing the 16s rRNA sequences for each member of your consortium must be provided in FASTA format.
+We provide reference files for both the OligoMM10 and OligoMM12 minimal consortiums within the `Reference_files/` folder (https://www.nature.com/articles/nmicrobiol2016215).

-These files are provided using the following command line options

 | Option command| Description                                                                                              | Suggestion |